Conformal transformation on metric measure spaces: Preliminaries

 \section{Preliminaries}

-The main object we studied in this paper are metric measure spaces.
-Basic assumptions on metric measure spaces are the following.
-Let $M=\ms$, we assume that $(X ,\d)$ is a geodesic space and $\mm$ is a $\d$-Borel measure satisfying the following property
+Basic assumptions on metric measure spaces are the following. \begin{assumption} Let $M:=\ms$ be a metric measure space.
+We assume that \begin{itemize} \item [a)] $(X ,\d)$ is a complete separable geodesic space. \item [b)] $\mm$ is a $\d$-Borel measure satisfying

-for some constants $c_1, c_2 \geq 0$ and a point $x \in X$.
-An important example in our paper are $\rcdkn$ metric measure spaces, where $K \in \R$ and $N \in [1, \infty]$ (when $N=\infty$ it is $\rcd$ space). $\rcd$ and $\rcdkn$ conditions are refinements of the curvature-dimensions proposed by Lott-Sturm-Villani (see \cite{Lott-Villani09} and \cite{S-O1} for $\cd$) and Bacher-Sturm (see \cite{BS-L} for ${\rm CD}^*(K, N)$).
-The general inclusions of these curvature dimension conditions are
+for some constants $c_1, c_2 \geq 0$ and a point $x_0 \in X$. \item [c)] $M$ is an infinitesimally Hilbertian space. \end{itemize} \end{assumption} Important examples satisfying Assumption \ref{assumption} are $\rcdkn$ metric measure spaces, where $K \in \R$ and $N \in [1, \infty]$ (it is $\rcd$ when $N=\infty$).
+Both $\rcd$ and $\rcdkn$ conditions are refinements of the curvature-dimensions proposed by Lott-Sturm-Villani (see \cite{Lott-Villani09} and \cite{S-O1} for $\cd$) and Bacher-Sturm (see \cite{BS-L} for ${\rm CD}^*(K, N)$).
+The inclusions of these curvature dimension conditions are

 and

 More details about the curvature dimension condition $\rcdkn$ can be found in \cite{AGMR-R}, \cite{AGS-M} and \cite{EKS-O}.